apache/flink/docs/content/docs/deployment/cli.md

 Use the `--drain` flag if you want to terminate the job permanently.
 If you want to resume the job at a later point in time, then do not drain the pipeline because it could lead to incorrect results when the job is resumed.
 {{< /hint >}}

+If you want to trigger the savepoint in detached mode, add option `-detached` to the command.

 Lastly, you can optionally provide what should be the [binary format]({{< ref "docs/ops/state/savepoints" >}}#savepoint-format) of the savepoint.